doonze/jackettupdate/README.md

 ```
 Do we need to manually stop the server to install?
-(Likely only needed for Arch.)
 [Y/n]:
 ```

 Just hit enter as by default we want to stop the server before updating.
 Only exception is if you don't have root access.
 Default is Yes.